IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 These templates can also deploy Cloud Pak for Data on an existing VPC Gen 2 OpenShift on IBM Cloud cluster.
 In addition to the values in the "Deploying in an existing VPC" section, provide values for the following variables.

-* `existing_roks_cluster` — Name or ID of the cluster to deploy in.
+* `existing_roks_cluster` — Name the cluster to deploy in.
 It is assumed that Portworx has *not* already been installed on this cluster.
 All worker nodes will be used.

 ### Replace / Upgrading worker nodes